mhaugrud/msumcspy/_sources/ClassesBasics/UserDefinedClasses.rst

 .. sourcecode:: python

     class Account:
-        """ Account class for representing and manipulating bank accounts. """
+        '''Account class for representing and manipulating bank accounts'''

         def __init__(self):
-            """ Create a new account with zero balance""" self.balance = 0.00
+            '''Create a new account with zero balance''' self.balance = 0.00

 Class definitions can appear anywhere in a program, but they are usually near